fscorrupt/awesome-stars/README.md

 ## Python

+- [Cornishman/Plex-Trakt-Scrobbler](https://github.com/Cornishman/Plex-Trakt-Scrobbler) - Add what you are watching on Plex to trakt.tv
 - [CecilioSilva/Plexy](https://github.com/CecilioSilva/Plexy) - Discord bot that connects your plex server to your discord server
 - [extrobe/plex_and_media_utilities](https://github.com/extrobe/plex_and_media_utilities) - Set of tools for managing Plex and Media Items
 - [CollinHeist/TitleCardMaker](https://github.com/CollinHeist/TitleCardMaker) - Automated title card maker for Plex